adammendoza/Goodreads_clone-1/README.md

 # Vue Goodreads Clone
 >Vue Goodreads Clone with API from Goodreads and Firebase backend.
 Deploy a Vue.js App with Firebase Hosting.
+This app is written a while ago.
+Working on an alternative Wonk App project with a new approach.

 # Project Images